dart-lang/language/working/1426-extension-types/feature-specification.md

 occurrence of an identifier expression `id` in the body of an instance member of `E`.
 If a lexical lookup of `id` yields a declaration of a member of `E`, the expression is treated as `let v = this as E in v.id`.
-A similar rule holds for function invocations of the form `id(args)`, and for operator invocations of the form `this OP arg` or `OP arg`.
+A similar rule holds for function invocations of the form `id(args)`.

-*This means that members of `E` can be invoked implicitly on `this` inside `E`, just like the members in a non-explicit extension declaration.
-Another way to describe this rule is that it makes `E` non-explicit inside the body of `E`, but only when the receiver is an implicit `this`.*
+*This means that members of `E` can be invoked implicitly on `this` inside `E`, just like the members in a non-explicit extension declaration.*

 An explicit extension declaration may declare one or more non-redirecting factory constructors.
 A factory constructor which is declared in an